Why is “pick one goal setting framework” the wrong question?

 Why is “pick the best parts” better than “pick the best framework”?

 Because choosing one framework locks in its blind spots.
 The synthesis lets you keep a framework’s strength while covering the axis it ignores with a part from somewhere else.
 A reader running SMART cleanly is not asked to abandon it; they are asked to add a horizon sentence, a cadence, and a recovery clause that SMART never supplied.
-The win is additive rather than a swap, which is why it beats picking a single winner from a league table.
+The win is additive rather than a swap, which is why it beats crowning a single winner from a league table.

 What is the load-bearing minimum if I do not have a Saturday?